george-qiaozhi/benchmarkZFS/README.md

 - Injecting error to system reserved area in disk drives (zero out first and last few MB)

 #### Methodology:
+- fill disk with random data to simulate workload. e.g.:
+	- `dd if=/dev/urandom of=/output/dir/random.dat bs=10M count=10000`(SLOW)
-- fill disk with random data to simulate workload. e.g, `openssl rand -out sample.txt -base64 $(( 2**30 * 3/4 ))` will create a 1GB file.
+	- `openssl rand -out random.dat -base64 $(( 2**30 * 3/4 ))` will create a 1GB file.
+(FASTER)
+	- `fallocate -l 1000G ~/directory/1t.dat` creates a 1TB file.
+(INSTANT, no matter size)
+- inject error to disk so ZFS will treat it as failure disk
 	- flush the underneath disk via IO bus.
 It will zero out entire disk including the formatting headers or partition table. e.g, `pv < /dev/zero > /dev/sdx` will inject zeros to device sdx.
+(SLOW)
+	- or, erase first and last few MB of disk.e.g., `dd bs=512 if=/dev/zero of=/dev/sdx count=$((2048*500)) seek=$((`blockdev --getsz /dev/sdx` - 2048*500 ))` will zero out last 500mb disk space, then `dd bs=512 if=/dev/zero of=/dev/sdx count=$((2048*500))` to zero first 500mb.
+(FASTER)
 - notify ZFS to scrub system for error check via `zpool scrub poolname`.
 - once ZFS detect disk failure, replace it with new disk.
 We can just reformat the disk then plug it back via `zpool replace -f poolname /dev/sdx`
 - after replace disk, zfs will start the disk rebuild process. wait, chill, sleep for a while, then come back.
 - after rebuilt, `zpool status poolname` will show the resilvering duration.

+**NOTE:** * usually, the partition / format / label information are kept at the first 1Mb.
+RAID configuration are kept at the last 1Mb .
+ZFS reserved the last 8Mb next to the RAID config area.*
+`fdisk -l /dev/sdx` will show that a typical ZFS managed disk drive have following profile:
+- Sector *2048* to *7,812,481,023* is used by zfs, which is around 3.6TB available storage for ZFS from a 4TB HDD.
+- Sector *7812481024* to *7812497407* is solars reserved, which is around 8Mb used to store zpool information.
+The total number of sector is *7812499456*
+- This left the room for *0~2047* sectors, or 1MB of space reserved by system (e.g., label type: gpt).
+And the last 2048 sectors, reserved by RAID card for its configuration.
+And the rest by ZFS filesystem.
+(Each sector is 512 byte)

 ## dRAID evaluation
 We follow the OpenZFS summit from 2015 to 17, Issac Huang's talk and post.